Welcome to the most complete guide to going solar in 2022.

 Year after year, electricity prices get higher.
 This much we know is true.
 But solar energy presents you with a sensible, simple option that puts you in control of your electricity usage and costs.

 With that being said, are you aware of how much energy you use in a day?
+This question will help you understand how many solar panels can power your home.

 If not, you might want to start understanding your energy consumption habits.